SeabookChen/seabookchen.net/_posts/2014-03-23-evaluate-and-validate-xpath-css-selectors-in-chrome-developer-tools.md

 2. `Elements` panel should be opened by default.
 3. Press `Ctrl` + `F` to enable DOM searching in the panel.
 4. Type in XPath or CSS selectors to evaluate.
-5. If some elements are matched, they will be highlighted in DOM.<br />
+5. If there are matched elements, they will be highlighted in DOM.<br />
-   However, if there are strings inside DOM that are also matched, they will be considered as valid results as well.
+   However, if there are matching strings inside DOM, they will be considered as valid results as well.
    For example, CSS selector `header` should match everything (inline CSS, scripts etc.) that contains the word `header`, instead of match only elements.

 <a class="post-image" href="/assets/images/posts/2014-03-23-evaluate-using-elements-panel.gif">